nismod/infra-risk-vis/containers/backend/README.md

 Tileserver also provides a meta store for information about each tile database, with associated CRUD operations for metadata management.

+#### Categorical Data

+These types of raster are supported.
+Categorical colormaps can either be included in the `config.py`, or passed with each tile request, as per the terracotta documentation:  https://terracotta-python.readthedocs.io/en/latest/tutorials/categorical.html

+__NOTE__: Only `{pixel :(RGBA)}` explicit color maps are supported.

 #### Adding a Source to the Tileserver metastore

 POST the following JSON (adapt as required for the source) to: `http://backend-host:8080/tiles/sources`